Chargebacks

 Types

-1st Chargeback 1st_chb The customer challenges a transaction with their card issuer by creating a chargeback.
+1st_chb The customer initiates a transaction dispute with their card issuer.

-2nd Pre-arbitration 2nd_chb The issuer declines your defense and opens a pre-arbitration.
+2nd_chb The issuer rejects your defense and initiates pre-arbitration.

-Arbitration arbitration The issuer/cardholder disputes the merchant’s second presentment, and the case goes to the issuer network (Visa, Mastercard, etc.) for arbitration.
+arbitration The issuer or cardholder disputes the merchant’s second presentment, moving the case to issuer network arbitration.

 Statuses

-Chargeback statuses refer to the various stages of the chargeback process, including the investigation, and resolution of the claim.
+Chargeback statuses indicate the different stages of the chargeback process, including investigation and resolution.

-Resolved reversal resolved_reversal If a refund and RDR occurred simultaneously, the chargeback will be canceled (with RDR status) to reverse any double credit to the cardholder.
+resolved_reversal If a refund and RDR occur simultaneously, the chargeback is cancelled to prevent double credit to the cardholder.

 Receive chargebacks

-Gain a better understanding of the nature of your chargebacks and effectively manage them.
+Gain a better understanding of chargebacks nature and manage them effectively.

 reason code